tellaw/SunshineAdminBundle/Resources/Documentation/setup.md

 # Installation du module

-## In the configuration, enable the Symfony serializer component
+## Step 1/4 : In the configuration, enable the Symfony serializer component

 In your config file (app/config/config.yml)
 Add the namespace to be able to extend Sunshine templates: